Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 2D

 \section{Rotation FSPT phases in 2D}

 We now study 2D rotation FSPTs, both with and without additional Abelian onsite unitary symmetries.
 We will discuss the case of FSPT phases with $C_M^\pm$ symmetry only in the main text, and present an example of intrinsically interacting fermionic SPT phase with $C_M^\pm\times \Z_2^\mathsf{T}$ symmetry.
-We leave the classifications with an additional Abelian internal symmetries to Appendix.
+The classifications are summarized in Table \ref{tab12D}.
+We leave the classifications with an additional Abelian internal symmetries to Appendix \ref{app:2d}.

 Let us begin with FSPTs with $C_M^-$ symmetry only.
 Accordingly to the general classification scheme in Sec.~\ref{sec:general-principle}, we need to consider (i) possible 0D-block states, (ii) possible 1D-block states and (iii) 2D invertible topological phases that are compatible with $C_M^-$ symmetry.